 Cost of revenue includes the cost of land, development and other service related costs.
 The cost of revenue is based on the proportion of the cost incurred to date related to sold units to the estimated total costs for each project.
-The costs of revenues in respect of hotel and school is based on actual cost of providing the services.
+The costs of revenues in respect of hospitality business, services and rental income is based on the cost of providing the services.